-Adrienne Nemura is a Senior Principal Water Resources Engineer based in Michigan with more than 30 years of experience focused on helping clients identify cost-effective and sustainable solutions to meet their water quality goals.
+Adrienne Nemura is a Principal Water Resources Engineer based in Ohio with nearly 35 years of experience focused on helping clients identify cost-effective and sustainable solutions to meet their water quality goals.
 She has worked for more than 40 cities and wastewater utilities and also state and federal regulatory agencies, industrial facilities, airports, attorneys, consulting firms, non-profit organizations, and trade associations.

 While at the Virginia Water Control Board, Adrienne managed pollution control systems for the James and Appomattox Rivers.
 At the Metropolitan Washington Council of Governments, she represented 18 local governments as they addressed regional environmental impacts.
 She also directed the region's water resource programs for the Anacostia River and the Potomac Estuary.

-To continue to advance the state of the practice, Adrienne is an active supporter to the U.S. Conference of Mayors Water Council, the National Association of Clean Water Agencies, and the Association of Clean Water Administrators.
+To continue to advance the state of the practice, Adrienne is an active supporter to the U.S. Conference of Mayors Water Council, the National Association of Clean Water Agencies, and the Water Environment Federation.
 She is a frequent national speaker on Clean Water Act issues.
 On numerous occasions Adrienne has served as an expert witness in litigation involving water quality issues.